 Drawing is one of the most versatile and forgiving types of art because it can be whatever you want, even if it’s a doodle over notebook paper with a generic pen.
 Simply keeping a sketchbook can help you practice through moments of sudden inspiration or get the creative juices flowing.
 Instead of committing to large chunks of time per week or month, get into the habit by doing a little drawing each day.
 Whether you’re logging your activities in a sketch journal or simply doodling for five minutes between tasks, just dedicate a small amount of time to drawing daily.

-These practices will help you break out of your comfort zone and find fresh drawing prompts.
+Want to break out of your comfort zone?
+Find inspiration in these fresh drawing prompts.

 Try sketching prompts to get started—in 10 minutes or less.

 A blank page can seem intimidating, but often you just need to get started.
 Try setting a timer for 10 minutes, putting a pen to paper, and letting your mind wander.
 Don’t try to draw anything specific: Just keep moving your hand around the paper, never lifting it up.
 When the timer ends, look at what you’ve accomplished.
 How did doodling make you feel?
 What do you think of your first creation?
 Do you see any shapes or patterns that you think are the start of something else?
 How could you now intentionally turn those shapes into a real image?
 Congratulations—in 10 minutes, you became an artist.